jyothsnack/Evaluation-Test/README.md

 # Evaluation-Test
-Evaluation Test solutions

 fibonacciPattern.py - for getting a pattern from a string using it's letters at fibonacci positions
-                      capitalized and connected with "*-*" largest_bin_array - for getting largest binary arrays from a given array and it's position
+                      capitalized and connected with "*-*". largest_bin_array - for getting largest binary arrays from a given array and it's position